turingschool/curriculum/source/projects/jsattend.markdown

 ## Bootstrap

-If you haven't already setup Ruby, visit http://jumpstartlab.com/resources/general/environment/ for instructions.
+If you haven't already setup Ruby, visit [the environment setup page for instructions](/topics/environment/environment.html).

 ### Dependencies